szilard/datascience-latency/README.md

 #### Hardware

-Modern CPU, ~10 cores (EC2, 10 can be 8-32 to me - as I said I'm rounding like hell)
+Modern CPU, ~10 cores (EC2, 10 can be 8-32 as order of magnitude is concerned.)

 Single machine (laptop/desktop/server), no distributed computing